NicolaasWeideman/nicolaasweideman.github.io/docs/_posts/2024-11-08-flare-on-11-checksum.md

 ## Phase 1:
 In Phase 1, the challenge binary loops a random number of times (between 3 and 7) and prints a random math problem to the user: `x + y` for random integers `x` and `y`.
 If the user enters an incorrect answer to the problem, the challenge binary exits.
-Otherwise, if all answers are correct, the program continues.
+Otherwise, if all answers are correct, the program continues to Phase 2.
 Phase 1 does not actively contribute to the challenge (it is unrelated to the flag) and is only a speedbump.
 You can deal with Phase 1 in one of three ways:
 1. You can solve the problems manually.